satyakonmsft/skype-docs/Skype/UCWA/EntryExitAnnouncement_ref.md

 ---
-title: EntryExitAnnouncement for attendance announcements in an online meeting
+title: EntryExitAnnouncement reference
 ---
-# EntryExitAnnouncement
+# EntryExitAnnouncement reference

 _** Applies to: **Skype for Business 2015_